Audiobooks to keep you company

 More about Anna Krien

-Dr Anita Heiss is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
+Dr Anita Heiss AM is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
 She is a Lifetime Ambassador of the Indigenous Literacy Foundation and a proud member of the Wiradjuri nation of central NSW.
 Anita was a finalist in the 2012 Human Rights Awards and the 2013 Australian of the Year Awards.
+In 2022 she was awarded an Order of Australia Medal.
 She lives in Brisbane.

 More about Anita Heiss

 Hannelore Cayre is a French writer, director and criminal lawyer.
 The Godmother won the European Crime Fiction Prize and the Grand Prix de Littérature Policière, and has been shortlisted for a Crime Writers’ Association Dagger award.
 The Godmother was also featured on The New York Times’ ‘100 Notable Books of 2019’ list and has been made into a major film starring Isabelle Huppert.
 The Inheritors is her latest book.

 More about Hannelore Cayre